onagre-launcher/onagre/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/onagre.svg)](https://repology.org/project/onagre/versions)

-If there is no distro package available for Onagre in youre preferred manager, you need Rust and [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) to build it.
+If there is no distro package available for Onagre in your preferred manager, you need Rust and [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) to build it.

 **From source:**